-My goal in promoting TRYP is to offer what Uber/Lyft cannot offer:
+My goal in promoting HERide is to offer what Uber/Lyft cannot offer:

-- A dedicated driver for riders who want one;
+- A dedicated female driver for riders who want one;

-- A driver who views getting passengers from Point A to B as a service first, knowing the money WILL follow because what TRYP offers is filling a long overdue NEED;
+- A driver who views getting passengers from Point A to B as a service first, knowing the money is better because what HERide offers is filling a long overdue NEED; and

 - Earning a rider’s business by getting them where ever ON TIME.